Aug 2, 2022

-It’s not only the listed price of a automobile that matters – it’s important to know what it sold for.
-By using a car trade-in calculator, you can get a realistic idea of how much your car is worth based on the price that similar models sold for in your local area.
+It’s not only the listed price of an automobile that matters – it’s important to know what it sold for.
+By using a car trade in calculator, you can get a realistic idea of how much your car is worth based on the price that similar models are sold for in your local area.

-Before you use the calculator, you will need :
+Before you use the calculator, you will need the following :

 - Make, model, year, and trim